-Since 2015, ARC’s POWER Initiative has invested millions in projects working to create jobs, fuel new industries, and prepare students and workers and students for new opportunities in coal-impacted communities.
-The largest POWER funding package to date was awarded in October 2022, with particular momentum for one emerging sector: local food economy, strengthening economies of local farms and bringing locally produced food to mainstream markets.
+Since 2015, ARC’s POWER Initiative has invested millions in projects working to create jobs, fuel new industries, and prepare workers and students for new opportunities in coal-impacted communities.
+The largest POWER funding package to date was awarded in October 2022, with particular momentum for one emerging sector: local food.

 ARC’s Agriculture and Local Food Economies in the Appalachian Region report shows increasing attention has been given to the potential of local and regional food systems across the United States.
 While enhancing the resilience of communities’ food supplies, local and regional food businesses also have major impacts on local economies.